GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 ## Files and Directories

+- **train.py:** Training on the dataset of your choice.
+Default is CamVid

+- **test.py:** Testing on the dataset of your choice.
+Default is CamVid

-- **main.py:** Training, Testing on dataset, and Prediction on a single image
+- **predict.py:** Use your newly trained model to run a prediction on a single image

 - **helper.py:** Quick helper functions for data preparation and visualization